Mon - Sun 24 Hour Towing

 7. Maintain A Warm Battery

-Because cold weather is hazardous to your battery, it’s important to keep it warm during the winter.
+Because cold weather is hazardous to your battery, keeping it warm during the winter is essential.

 8. Not To Overcharge